thmolena/thmolena/README.md

 <a name="Outreach"></a>

 ### ⌛️ Outreach Activities
-▪️ I have been a representative (as a Webmaster) for the Society of Industrial Applied Mathematics (SIAM) at the North Carolina State University (NCSU) Student Chapter since the Fall semester of 2022.
+▪️ Lastly, I have been a representative for the Society of Industrial Applied Mathematics (SIAM) at the North Carolina State University (NCSU) Student Chapter since the Fall semester of 2022.
 In January of 2022, I was a project mentor at the "Tenth Annual Conference to Increase Diversity in Mathematical Modeling and Public Health" (2022 MIDAS-CCDD), which was hosted by the MIDAS Coordination Center in cooperation with the Center for Communicable Disease Dynamics (CCDD) at Harvard T. H. Chan School of Public Health.In October of 2021, I was a conference moderator at the Graduates Achieving Inclusion Now (GAIN) Conference on measuring graduate students' success, allyship, and mentorship.

 ### 🧸 Fun Fact
 ▪️ At the age of 20, with several acceptance letters and full scholarships from different prestigious Mathematics and Applied Mathematics PhD programs for the Fall semester of 2021, I was honored to officially become an incoming first-year Applied Mathematics PhD student at North Carolina State University (starting in the Fall semester of 2021).
 During the Spring semester of 2021, I participated in the Budapest Semesters in Mathematics program to prepare me for a smooth transition from a rural and relatively small 4-year Liberal Arts College to the prestigious Applied Mathematics PhD Program.